microsoft/rushstack.io-website/pages/heft_tasks/tslint.md

 $ rush add --package tslint --dev
 ```

-Alternatively, you can avoid this dependency by loading it from a "rig package", as described in the [Interfacing with Rush]({% link pages/heft_tutorials/heft_and_rush.md %}) article.
+Alternatively, you can avoid this dependency by loading it from a "rig package", as described in the [Using rig packages]({% link pages/heft/rig_packages.md %}) article.